sarnenduhexa/f1-infra/README.md

 ### Service Dependencies

-- Backend service depends on PostgreSQL being healthy
+- Backend service depends on PostgreSQL and Redis being healthy
 - Frontend service depends on Backend being healthy
 - Services start in the correct order due to dependency configuration